Samuel Frederick Henry Thompson

 Captain Samuel Frederick Henry "Siffy" Thompson MC DFC (30 August 1890 – 27 September 1918) was a British World War I two-seater fighter ace who, in conjunction with his observer-gunners, was credited with thirty aerial victories (18 destroyed, 12 'out of control') before being shot down and killed.
-Despite having an active fighter career of only five months, he reached the rank of captain and won two British military decorations.
+Despite having an active fighter career of only five months, he reached the rank of captain and was awarded two British military decorations.

 Early life

 Thompson was born to Samuel Whitell Thompson, a medical practitioner, and his wife Florence Augusta Jane (née Evans) in Bow, London in 1890.
 In the 1911 census the family were resident in Blackheath, and the 20-year-old Thompson was studying to become a civil engineer.

 Military service

 Thompson was commissioned as a temporary second lieutenant in the Army Service Corps on 22 March 1915, and was promoted to lieutenant on 25 August 1915.

 On 7 June 1917 Thompson was transferred to the General List to serve in the Royal Flying Corps, and appointed a flying officer.
 After joining No. 20 Squadron in late 1917, Thompson's career started somewhat awkwardly, as he crashed his aircraft on 27 October, after which he was transferred to No. 22 Squadron.

 Flying the Bristol F.2b, he scored his first victory, an Albatros D.V, east of Merville, France on 22 April 1918.
 An extremely aggressive pilot, in May 1918 he scored nine victories, including three Pfalz D.III aircraft around 10 a.m. on 16 May, near Douai.
 Also notable was his downing of two more D.IIIs on 21 May, south-west of Vitry-en-Artois.
 June 1918 was also fruitful for Thompson, as he scored eight victories mostly in the aircraft C929 (a Bristol F.2b).
 At Erquinghem-le-Sec on 1 June, he downed an Albatros C.III in addition to an Albatros D.V, and the next day (2 June) he got another two victories near Lens, Pas-de-Calais, this time two Pfalz D.IIIs.
 He scored only one victory in July, a Fokker Dr.I near Laventie on 26 July.
 In August he scored a further six victories at Dechy, the road connecting Arras and Cambrai, Douai and Senlemont.
 He shot down, amongst others, three Fokker D.VII aircraft.
 He was appointed a flight commander with the temporary rank of captain on 24 August 1918.
 September started off well for Thompson, with four victories against Fokker D.VIIs up until 24 September.
 He was awarded the Military Cross on 16 September.

 On 27 September 1918, in aircraft E2243, he downed a Halberstadt C north of Noyelles, before being shot down east of Cambrai by Oberleutnant Otto Schmidt of Jasta 5.
 Thompson was posthumously awarded the Distinguished Flying Cross on 2 November.
 Having no known grave, he is commemorated on the Arras Flying Services Memorial.